-IMPORTANT: The VIP GUI Screen Editor and Toolbar Definition Maintenance are not supported on the Windows Vista, Windows Server 2008, and Windows 7.
+IMPORTANT: The VIP GUI Screen Editor and Toolbar Definition Maintenance are not supported on the Windows Vista, Windows Server 2008, and Windows 7, Windows 8 or Windows Server 2012.
+The editor is installed on all platforms and in some cases may work but it remains unsupported.